ShannaJSmith/task-tracker/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Subtitle
+# React Crash Course 2021 (Task Tracker App)

+This is the project from the YouTube crash course.
+It includes the react ui as well as JSON-server for our mock backend.